-The Bonds are dated June 1, 2022, and mature on August 1 in each of the years and in the amounts shown on page ii hereof.
-Interest will accrue from the date they are initially delivered to the Underwriters, will be payable on August 1, 2022, and on February 1 and August 1 of each year thereafter until maturity or prior redemption, and will be computed on the basis of a 360-day year of twelve 30-day months.
+The Bonds are dated August 1, 2023, and mature on August 1 in each of the years and in the amounts shown on page ii hereof.
+Interest will accrue from the date they are initially delivered to the Underwriters, will be payable on February 1, 2024 and on each August 1 and February 1 thereafter until maturity or prior redemption, and will be computed on the basis of a 360-day year of twelve 30-day months.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds (see "THE BONDS - Book-Entry-Only System" herein).